cinghioGithub/web_application_1_project/README.md

   ...]
   ```
 - GET `/api/questionnaires?id=<id>`
-  - Request body: No request body
+  - Request body content: No request body
-  - Response body: A JSON object with the questionnaire with id=`<id>`
+  - Response body content: A JSON object with the questionnaire with id=`<id>`
   ```
   {
     id: <id>,